 - Ghostly Goals: It's never stated why the skeletons are overrunning the city, but they're clearly not being friendly about it.

-- Glowing Eyelights of Undeath: One-Eye's remaining eye glows.
+- Glowing Eyelights of Undeath: The lone eye of animated skeleton One-Eye glows.

 - Lovecraft Lite: It's hard to take an undead invasion seriously when they're riding bicycles, going jogging, and ordering hamburgers at the drive-thru.